A note on projective dimension over twisted commutative algebras

 \section{The key technical result}

-For a polynomial representation $M$ of $\GL$, we let $\gamma_M(n)$ or $\gamma(M; n)$ be the maximum size of a partition with at most $n$ columns appearing in $M$.
+For a polynomial representation $M$ of $\GL$, we let $\gamma_M(n)$ or $\gamma(M; n)$ be the maximum size of a partition $\lambda$ with at most $n$ columns (i.e., $\lambda_1 \le n$) such that $\bS_\lambda(\bV)$ appears with nonzero multiplicity in the irreducible decomposition of $M$.
 The following is the key technical result we need to prove our main theorem:

 \begin{theorem} If $M$ is a finitely generated $A$-module then $\gamma_M$ is eventually linear with slope at most $d$. \end{theorem}

 \begin{example} Let $M=A/\fa_r$ be the coordinate ring of the rank $\le r$ matrices in $E \otimes \bV$.
 Suppose that $\min(n,d) \ge r$.
 The Cauchy identity gives the decomposition